VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Whether to enable TLS (aka HTTPS) for incoming requests. -tlsCertFile and -tlsKeyFile must be set if -tls is set -tlsCertFile string
      Path to file with TLS certificate.
 Used only if -tls is set.
 Prefer ECDSA certs instead of RSA certs as RSA certs are slower.
 The provided certificate file is automatically re-read every second, so it can be dynamically updated
+  -tlsCipherSuites array
+     Optional list of TLS cipher suites for incoming requests over HTTPS if -tls flag is set.
+See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants
+     Supports an array of values separated by comma or specified via multiple flags.
   -tlsKeyFile string
      Path to file with TLS key.
 Used only if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
   -version